AdrianoASJ/Ponto-de-Ruptura/README.md

   1. #### lvl One
-      You are in an outer part of the city where you see trees and technology mixed having during the course of the novel 10 fragments to be collected 15 enemies being (5 Machine golems, 5 Sentinels and 5 AspiraBots)
+      You are in an outer part of the city where you see trees and technology mixed having during the course of the nivel 10 fragments to be collected 15 enemies being (5 Machine golems, 5 Sentinels and 5 AspiraBots)

   2. #### lvl Two
       You are closer to your house and the city where you see trees and technology mixed